CluedIn-io/CluedIn.Documentation/docs/050-preparation/enricher/080-duckduckgo.md

 1. On the **Configure** tab, provide the following details:

-    - **Accepted Entity Type** – enter the entity type to define which golden records will be enriched using the DuckDuckGo enricher.
+    - **Accepted Entity Type** – enter the entity type to define which golden records will be enriched.

-    - **Organization Name Vocab Key** – enter the vocabulary key that contains the names of companies that you want to enrich.
+    - **Organization Name Vocab Key** – enter the vocabulary key that contains the names of companies that will be used for searching the DuckDuckGo engine.

-    - **Organization Name Vocab Key** – enter the vocabulary key that contains the websites of companies that you want to enrich.
+    - **Organization Name Vocab Key** – enter the vocabulary key that contains the websites of companies that will be used for searching the DuckDuckGo engine.

         ![duck-duck-go-enricher-2.png](../../assets/images/preparation/enricher/duck-duck-go-enricher-2.png)